 Mark Pfannschmidt began studying violin at age seven, piano at ten and viola at thirteen.
 Along the way he also studied voice, harp and harpsichord.
 In the end, he settled on the viola, because of its rich tone and unusual, interesting repertoire (and the employment prospects were better).
 He received his high school diploma from the Interlochen Arts Academy with a major in viola and minors in harp and voice.
 His viola performance degrees include a BM from Peabody and an MM from Catholic University.
 His principal teachers are David Holland, Karen Tuttle and Jody Gatwood.
 Mr. Pfannschmidt has been teaching since 1986 and has taught ages four to adult.
 Courses in pedagogy have been completed with Ronda Cole and Rebecca Henry.
 His viola and violin students have played in MCYO, PVYO, RRYO, ASCYO, Montgomery County Honors Orchestra and Maryland All-State Orchestra.
 Currently a violist in the National Philharmonic, his varied career has included seven years in the US Marine Chamber Orchestra, where he was a frequent performer for White House functions.
 Mr. Pfannschmidt is a regular accompanist at SAGWA events, studio recitals, local competitions and festivals.
 His thirst for interesting and unusual repertoire has led him to edit and publish an ever-expanding catalog of pieces in the public domain.
 He and his wife, Laura, make their home in Gaithersburg, with their two children, Jason and Emily.

 Vasily Popov is a cellist, conductor, teacher, composer and arranger.
-His active concert schedule includes appearances as a soloist, recitalist and member of chamber ensembles in the great concert halls of Austria, Belgium, Czech Republic, England, Finland, France, Spain, Switzerland, Germany, Hungary, Japan, Russia and U.S.A.
+Mr. Popov’s active concert schedule includes appearances as a soloist, recitalist and member of chamber ensembles in the great concert halls of Austria, Belgium, Czech Republic, England, Finland, France, Spain, Switzerland, Germany, Hungary, Japan, Russia and U.S.A.
 His CD’s are produced by Arte Nova Records, BMR, Excelsior, Intercount Music, Madacy Records, and Melodia labels.
 Mr. Popov is a faculty member at the Levine School of Music where he serves as an associate chair of the Chamber Music Program and conductor of the Levine Chamber Orchestra.
-He is also member of the music faculty at Georgetown University in Washington D.C.
-In 2006, Vasily Popov started a small student chamber orchestra at the Maryland (Strathmore) campus of the Levine School of Music.
+Mr. Popov is also member of the music faculty at Georgetown University in Washington D.C.
+In 2006 Vasily Popov started a small student chamber orchestra at the Maryland (Strathmore) campus of the Levine School of Music.
 The successful growth of this program inspired him to create more chamber music programs, and in 2009 he and pianist Ralitza Patcheva launched the Young Artist String Quartet Program and the Sonata Project at the Levine School of Music.
 These programs have been very successful in offering an inspiring musical environment to young musicians of all levels.
 Vasily Popov can be heard performing every first Thursday of the month at the free noontime Brown Bag Concert Series at the Martin Luther King Memorial Library in Washington D.C., which he founded in 2002.
-A versatile soloist and chamber musician, he participates in a number of projects playing jazz and rock music collaborating with some of the D.C. area’s great musicians—guitarists Eric Ulreich and Josh Walker, bassist Pepe Gonzalez, pianist Bob Sykes, percussionists Leon Koja-Eynatyan and Andrew Hare.
+A versatile soloist and chamber musician, Vasily Popov participates in a number of projects playing jazz and rock music collaborating with some of the D.C. area’s great musicians—guitarists Eric Ulreich and Josh Walker, bassist Pepe Gonzalez, pianist Bob Sykes, percussionists Leon Koja-Eynatyan and Andrew Hare.
 Vasily Popov has studied with Natalia Gutman, Walter Nothas, Anatoly Nikitin and Daniil Shafran.
 His musical style has been shaped through chamber music collaborations and studies with flutist Andras Adorjan and pianists Elisso Virsaladze and Tamara Fidler.
-Popov has been a member of the leading orchestras and ensembles including the St. Petersburg Philharmonic and Soloists of St. Petersburg in Russia, Ensemble Del Arte and Concerto-Munchen Chamber Ensemble in Germany.
-He resides in Washington, D.C. with his wife, pianist Ralitza Patcheva, and two children, Yuri and Vladislav.
+Mr. Popov has been a member of the leading orchestras and ensembles including the St. Petersburg Philharmonic and Soloists of St. Petersburg in Russia, Ensemble Del Arte and Concerto-Munchen Chamber Ensemble in Germany.
+Mr. Popov resides in Washington, D.C. with his wife, pianist Ralitza Patcheva, and two children, Yuri and Vladislav.

 Jeffrey Schoyen graduated with distinction from the New England Conservatory of Music, where he was a student of Lawrence Lesser.
 He completed an MFA at Carnegie Mellon University as a student of Anne Williams, and a DMA at Stony Brook as a student of Timothy Eddy.
 Awards he has received include a National Endowment for the Arts Chamber Music Rural Residency Grant, Tanglewood Festival’s Gustav Golden Award, and a Frank Huntington Beebe Grant to study with William Pleeth in London.
 He has studied Baroque Cello with Myron Lutske, Phoebe Carrai, and Anthony Pleeth.
 Dr. Schoyen has extensive orchestral experience and has been a member of the Opera Orchestra of New York, Pittsburgh Opera Orchestra, and Louisiana Philharmonic Orchestra, and Principal Cellist of the Filarmonica del Bajio in Mexico.
 An active chamber musician and recitalist, he has given concerts throughout the United States, Germany, Mexico and Spain.
 His most recent recital tour included the Mexican cities of Guadalajara, Puerto Vallarta, and Morelia.
 Dr. Schoyen has taught at the University of Nebraska at Kearney and at the University of Dayton.
 He has presented conference lectures on topics ranging from Performance Practice to Kinesiology in String Playing and has been conductor of the Kearney Area Symphony Orchestra and the Slidell Community Orchestra.
-He is an Associate Professor at Salisbury University, where he teaches cello and bass and conducts the Salisbury Symphony Orchestra.
+He is an Assistant Professor at Salisbury University, where he teaches cello and bass and conducts the Salisbury Symphony Orchestra.
 During the summer he serves on the faculty of Blue Lake Fine Arts Camp in Twin Lake, Michigan.
 His cello is a beautiful Eugenio Degani made in Venice in 1887.